Against the Grain: The Paleolithic Diet

 Try to imagine someone from the Paleolithic era and you’ll likely envision a fur-clad cave man, club in hand, on the hunt for his next meal.
 This might be a wooly mammoth or one of the large wild herbivores painted on cave walls.
 We tend to think of pre-agricultural people as eating a lot of meat.
 Meat is important in our evolution, but big game was rarely the staple food.

-Evidence found in ancient camps and dump sites (and observation of modern hunter-gatherer peoples) supports a diverse diet based on wild vegetables, tubers, fruits, berries, mushrooms, seaweed, nuts and meats.
-Some groups relied more heavily on hunting big game animals, but the majority of protein for most humans came from other sources like fish and shellfish, snakes and reptiles, birds, small animals, nuts, eggs, grubs and insects.
+Evidence found in ancient camps and dump sites (and observation of modern hunter-gatherer peoples) supports a diverse diet based on wild vegetables, tubers, fruits, berries, mushrooms, seaweed, nuts, and meats.
+Some groups relied more heavily on hunting big game animals, but the majority of protein for most humans came from other sources like fish and shellfish, snakes and reptiles, birds, small animals, nuts, eggs, grubs, and insects.

 For the last 100,000 years or so, people cooked their food and this enhanced the variety of foods they could eat.
-However, many of the species of plants and animals they ate are now rare, extinct or forgotten.
+However, many of the species of plants and animals they ate are now rare, extinct, or forgotten.
 Reproducing a similar diet would be very challenging in today’s kitchen.

 However, there are many who believe we should try.
 According to Robb Wolf, author of The Paleo Solution, most of what ails us today is directly due to the food we now grow.
 “The Paleo diet is the healthiest way you can eat because it is the ONLY nutritional approach that works with your genetics to help you stay lean, strong and energetic!”